quelea-projection/quelea-projection.github.io/docs/Remote_Control_Information.md

 ''' Lyrics Page '''

 HTML formatted, continuous refresh request of the current live item in Quelea.
-All items return a message of "&lt;i&gt;Currently Displaying: {item name}&lt;/i&gt;" followed by HTML depending on the type of item:
+All items return a message of "\<i\>Currently Displaying: {item name}\</i\>" followed by HTML depending on the type of item:

-Song/Bible Passage
+  - Song/Bible Passage
     List of all lyrics of the item, CSS formatted as such:

 `[outer]`
 `  [inner]Verse 1[/inner]`